Praveensharma05/procedural-generation/README.md

-# procedural-generation

-## SectionTrigger.cs
+## 🚀 SectionTrigger.cs – Procedural Generation

-`SectionTrigger.cs` consists of a procedural generation script.
-To make it work, simply add the GameObject you want to generate in the Inspector panel.
-That's all!
+`SectionTrigger.cs` powers the procedural generation in **Color Dash**.
+Simply assign the GameObject you want to generate in the Unity Inspector, and the script takes care of the rest—seamlessly extending the game world as you play!

-The rest of the files are related to **Color Dash**, a game similar to *Color Switch*.
+The rest of the files contribute to **Color Dash**, an exciting game I'm developing, inspired by dynamic, fast-paced mechanics.
+Stay tuned for updates! 🎮🔥